Israel strikes state-run Iranian TV during live broadcast after Iranian missiles kill 8 in Israel

 TEL AVIV, Israel — (AP) — Israel struck Iran's state-run television station Monday during a live broadcast, forcing a reporter to run off camera following an explosion, after Iran fired a new wave of missiles at Israel that killed at least eight people.

 “The regime is very weak,” Netanyahu told a news conference.
-He added that he is in daily touch with U.S. President Donald Trump.
+He also said he is in daily touch with U.S. President Donald Trump.
 As he spoke, large numbers of explosions were heard in Tehran.

 Israel warned hundreds of thousands of people in the middle of the Iranian capital to evacuate ahead of the strike against the TV station, which the military said provided a cover for Iranian military operations.